rsdimatulac/BRenB/README.md

 ### **Live Link: [BRenB](https://brenb.herokuapp.com/)**

-_[BRenB](https://brenb.herokuapp.com/)_, an [Airbnb](https://airbnb.com/) clone, is a single page application that allows users to host and rent homes.
+_[BRenB](https://brenb.herokuapp.com/)_, a pixel perfect [Airbnb](https://airbnb.com/) clone, is a single page application that allows users to host and rent homes.
 Users can view browse, create, and cancel bookings on their profile page.

 ### Home and Search View
 ![Home and Search View](frontend/public/home-search.gif)